 So on World Mosquito Day, I’m calling for a vaccine to protect mosquitoes.
 Because ultimately, a world of malaria-free mosquitoes means a world of malaria-free people.

-- Dr. Ashley Birkett is the director of the Malaria Vaccine Initiative at PATH.
+- Dr. Ashley Birkett is the program leader of the Malaria Vaccine Initiative at PATH.